Monday, June 25, 2018

 my father’s long lost verb-

-alized breath.
+alized breath).
 Ah, libido,

-how surreal!
 I think, smooth

-as a song as sung by Mel Tillis.
+as a song sung by Mel Tillis.

 “...all of my important files,